MyBeaconGlasses/Beacon/README.md

 ## <a name="whats-next"></a>What's Next
-- Conduct trials with those who stand to benefit the most from MyBeacon, such as immigrants and individuals with limited mobility and/or sight.
+- Conduct trials with people who stand to benefit the most from MyBeacon, such as immigrants and individuals with limited mobility and/or sight.
 -

 ## <a name="how-to-run"></a>How to run